GIS system propsoed to city council

 There have been eight mechanical permits issued and two for new signs.

-The council receives a monthly report list the permits issued and who received them.
+The council receives a monthly report list of the permits issued and who received them.